sbt/website/src/sphinx/Detailed-Topics/Tasks.md

 ### Handling Failure

-This section discusses the failure, result, and andFinally methods, which are used to handle failure of other tasks.
+This section discusses the `failure`, `result`, and `andFinally` methods, which are used to handle failure of other tasks.

-#### failure
+#### `failure`

-The failure method creates a new task that returns the Incomplete value when the original task fails to complete normally.
+The `failure` method creates a new task that returns the `Incomplete` value when the original task fails to complete normally.
 If the original task succeeds, the new task fails.
-[Incomplete](../../api/sbt/Incomplete.html) is an exception with information about any tasks that caused the failure and any underlying exceptions thrown during task execution.
+`Incomplete <../../api/sbt/Incomplete.html>`\_ is an exception with information about any tasks that caused the failure and any underlying exceptions thrown during task execution.